ryoung2512/ryoung2512/README.md

 # Hi there 👋

 Welcome to my profile, my name is Rhys.
 I currently work at Shopify as a Senior Software Developer.
-Below you can find some moreinformation about my work.
+Below you can find some more information about my work.

 ## Languages